WomenPlusPlus/deploy-impact-21-kona-c/README.md

 ## Idea / Our Proposal

-- Offline application - no internet connection required for the users to access it.
+- Offline application - once downloaded, no internet connection is required for the users to use it.
 Can be accessed anytime, anywhere.
 - The users are guided through a set of personal identification and needs questions that enable the app to find the right organisation for them.

 ## Technical Solution